 Federal Funds: Every Student Succeeds Act

-The Every Student Succeeds Act provides federal monies to local school districts as formula grants to implement supplemental instructional programs for ELs.
+Title III, Part A of the Every Student Succeeds Act (ESSA/ESEA) provides federal monies to local school districts as formula grants to implement supplemental instructional programs for ELs.
 These funds may be used to pay for personnel salaries, instructional materials, family engagement activities, and professional development.
 Grant applications are part of each district’s ESEA consolidated application (and online application) and are reviewed by staff at the Department of Public Instruction.
 Announcements regarding these funds and programming, deadlines, regulations, and requirements are published in the Federal Register and are also distributed by the Wisconsin Department of Public Instruction.
-For additional information, contact Audrey Lesondak, at firstname.lastname@example.org or 608.266.7292.
-For more information, click here.
+For additional information, contact Amy Maciolek at email@example.com or (608) 266-1570

 Immigrant Children and Youth Grant: Title III, ESSA, also provides additional financial assistance to local school districts with immigrant students.
 Funds flow through state educational agencies in the form of discretionary grants.
 For purposes of this program, the term “immigrant children” is defined as children who were not born in this country and who have been attending schools in one or more states for less than three complete academic years.
 In order for a local school district to qualify for Immigrant Children and Youth Grant funds, the district must apply to the Department of Public Instruction using form PI-2976.
 For a copy of the form and instructions, click here.
-For additional information, please contact Audrey Lesondak email@example.com, 608.266.7292.
-For more information, click here.
+For additional information, please contact Amy Maciolek at firstname.lastname@example.org or (608) 266-1570.

-Migrant Education: Title I, Part C (Education of Migratory Children) of the Improving America’s Schools Act (IASA) provides funds to state educational agencies for making statewide needs assessments and discretionary sub-grants to applicant school districts for the purposes of expanding, improving, and coordinating instructional and supportive services and programs for migratory children.
+Migrant Education: Title I, Part C (Education of Migratory Children) of the Every Student Succeeds Act (ESSA/ESEA) provides funds to state educational agencies for making statewide needs assessments and discretionary sub-grants to applicant school districts for the purposes of expanding, improving, and coordinating instructional and supportive services and programs for migratory children.
 Migrant Education Program funds can be used by local school districts following a needs assessment to overcome the migratory-related issues of educational disruption, cultural and language barriers, social isolation, health-related problems, and other factors that inhibit a migratory child’s ability to succeed in school and to benefit from state and local systemic educational reform.
 A “migratory child” is defined as a child who is, or whose parent, spouse or guardian is, a migratory agricultural worker, and who, in the preceding 36 months, in order to obtain temporary or seasonal employment in agricultural or fishing work, has moved across state boundaries or from one school district to another.
 There are no language, ethnic, or national origin requirements for children in order to qualify for being counted as a migratory child.
 For additional information, please click here.

+National Professional Development (NPD) Grant.
 There are several universities that have received this grant in the past in collaboration with DPI.
 For example, Edgewood College, UW-Oshkosh and UW-La Crosse have been past recipients.
 This program provides professional development activities intended to improve instruction for students with limited English proficiency (LEP) and assists education personnel working with such children to meet high professional standards.
 Grants are made to IHEs that have entered into consortium arrangements with SEAs or LEAs.
 Projects are designed to increase the pool of highly qualified teachers prepared to serve LEP students and increase the skills of teachers already serving them.
 Authorized Activities include upgrade qualifications, skills of personnel who are not certified or licensed, development of program curricula, support for tuition, fees, or books.
 Areas of focus may include but are not limited to alternative certification programs, career ladder programs for paraprofessionals, Bilingual/ESL certification for regular classroom teachers , special support for new teachers, improving the skills of higher education faculty, preparation of bilingual counselors, school psychologists or other educational personnel.
 For more information, click here.